-Let’s take a look at how the scandal unfolded and where the Astros stand today:
+Let’s take a look at how the scandal unfolded, and where the Astros stand today:

-December 11: MLB investigation on Astros widens
+Dec.
+11, 2019: MLB investigation on Astros widens

-January 7, 10:54 a.m.: MLB decision on Astros punishment said to be expected soon
+Jan.
+7, 10:54 a.m.: MLB decision on Astros punishment said to be expected soon

-MLB was expecting to have a decision on what punishment manager A.J.
-Hinch, general manager Jeff Luhnow and other members of the Astros front office would face.
-Sources said the organization could also be hit with a very large fine.
+MLB was expecting to have a decision soon on what punishment then-manager A.J.
+Hinch, then-general manager Jeff Luhnow and other members of the Astros front office would face.
+Sources said the organization could be hit with a very large fine.

-January 7, 6:12 p.m.: Boston Red Sox under investigation for similar sign-stealing scheme
+Jan.
+7, 6:12 p.m.: Boston Red Sox under investigation for similar sign-stealing scheme

 The MLB said it would investigate allegations that the Red Sox illegally used their video replay room to steal signs between opposing pitchers and catchers during their 2018 World Series championship season.